Pylons/pyramid_tm/docs/index.rst

 --------

-When the transaction manager calls the downstream handler, if the handler raises a "retryable" exception, the transaction manager will attempt to call the downstream handler again with the same request.
-If the second attempt fails, and the downstream handler again raise a retryable error, the transaction manager will try the request again one more time.
-If the third attempt fails, the "retryable" exception will be raised to its caller.
+When the transaction manager calls the downstream handler, if the handler raises a "retryable" exception, the transaction manager can be configured to attempt to call the downstream handler again with the same request, in effect "replaying" the request.

+By default, retrying is turned off.
+To turn it on, use the ``pyramid_tm.attempts`` configuration setting.
+By default this setting is ``1``, meaning only one attempt will be tried, and no retry will happen even if a retryable error is raised by the handler.
+But if the value, for example, is set to ``3``, the following set of events might happen.

+- The first attempt to call the handler raises a retryable exception;
+  a second attempt will be tried.

+- The second attempt raises a retryable exception, the transaction manager will try the request again one more time.

+- The third attempt also raises a retryable exception, at this point all attempts are used up and the "retryable" exception will be raised to its caller.

+Or this might happen:

+- The first attempt to call the handler raises a retryable exception;
+  a second attempt will be tried.

+- The second attempt returns a response without raising any exception.

+- The response is returned to the caller.

-Retryable exceptions include ```ZODB.POSException.ConflictError``, and certain exceptions raised by various data managers, such as ``psycopg2.extensions.TransactionRollbackError``, ``cx_Oracle.DatabaseError`` (where the exception's code is 8877).
+Retryable exceptions include ```ZODB.POSException.ConflictError``, and certain exceptions raised by various data managers, such as ``psycopg2.extensions.TransactionRollbackError``, ``cx_Oracle.DatabaseError`` where the exception's code is 8877.
 Any exception which inherits from ``transaction.interfaces.TransientError`` will be treated with retry behavior.

-To change the default number of attempts used during retry (from 3 to something higher or lower, but at least must be 1), use the ``pyramid_tm.attempts`` configuration setting.

 Explicit Tween Configuration
 ----------------------------